-Configuration · Cloudflare Workers docs
+Configuration

 inherited

 - This is the path to a custom webpack configuration file for your Worker.
 You must specify this field to use a custom webpack configuration, otherwise Wrangler will use a default configuration for you.
-Visit the Wrangler webpack page for more information.
+Refer to the Wrangler webpack page for more information.

 vars